“The happier I got, the healthier I got.”

 But soon, MS would be the least of her worries.
 One month after her diagnosis, Carlyn lost one of her best friends in a car accident.

-The grief, weighed against MS, felt incomparable.
+The grief, weighed against multiple sclerosis, felt incomparable.

 Then nine months later, her other best friend died, also in a car accident.